 - 2 teaspoons salt

-- 250 grams of plain white flour – and a bit more for dusting
+- ¾ cups all purpose flour (plain flour Australia and UK) - – and a bit more for dusting

 - 2 teaspoons brown sugar